djsouthall/beacon/README.md

 ## 0.1.0 Dependencies

-The code was developed using compatible builds of Python 3.7.1 and ROOT 6.16.00.
-A module has been built on Midway2 specifically for this purpose and can be loaded using the command:
+The code was developed using compatible builds of Python 3.7.1 (or newer) and ROOT 6.16.00 (or newer).
+A module has been built on Midway2 specifically for this purpose, however due to recent changes in how UChicago/RCC handle python modules this is no longer available.
+An updated process has been developed to handle the new guidlines.
+This will bring the user into a conda environment with ROOT installed.
+The user will need to recompile beaconroot with the new version of ROOT if they want this code to work.
+Because this module is no longer a custom built module, it does not have all of the python packages we use pre-loaded.
+See SECTION 0.1.1 for a list of known missing modules, and how to install them to run this BEACON analysis code.
+Python and ROOT can still be loaded using the command:

     . beacon/loadmodules